schirrel/ModuleFederationEnhancedPlugin/packages/docs/docs/default-async.md

-## Default async
+# Default async

 By default all remotes and modules will be converted to async using `promise new Promise` approach as in [Webpack docs](https://webpack.js.org/concepts/module-federation/).

-In case you don't want all the remotes to be async by default, add the prop `defaultAsync` with `false`, as.
+In case you don't want all the remotes to be async by default, add the prop `defaultAsync` with `false`, such as:
 ```javascript
 new ModuleFederationEnhancedPlugin({
   defaultAsync: false
 })
 ```

-If any remote needed to be async among all other, you only need to add `async: true` to you remote declaration, as:
+If any remote needed to be async among all other, you only need to add `async: true` to you remote declaration, such as:
 ```javascript
 new ModuleFederationEnhancedPlugin({
   defaultAsync: false,